-The purposes of the CBCAP program are: (1) to support community-based efforts to develop, operate, expand, enhance, and coordinate initiatives, programs, and activities to prevent child abuse and neglect and to support the coordination of resources and activities to better strengthen and support families to reduce the likelihood of child abuse and neglect; and (2) to foster understanding, appreciation and knowledge of diverse populations in order to effectively prevent and treat child abuse and nealect.
+The purposes of the CBCAP program are: (1) to support community-based efforts to develop, operate, expand, enhance, and coordinate initiatives, programs, and activities to prevent child abuse and neglect and to support the coordination of resources and activities to better strengthen and support families to reduce the likelihood of child abuse and neglect; and (2) to foster understanding, appreciation and knowledge of diverse populations in order to effectively prevent and treat child abuse and neglect.

-SHORT-TERM & LONG-TERM OUTCOMES INPUTS ACTIVITIES OUTPUTS INTERMEDIATE OUTCOMES Individual and Family/ Relationships SAFETY DIRECT DIRECT Levels Numbers served Underlying Provide support Increase in the number of families' Children are protected through the conditions: for parents needs assessed and connected to from abuse and neglect. continuum of All families have needed services within their own Children are maintained preventive, family inherent strengths Promote the communities in their own homes. centered, culturally development of Increase in protective factors to but they also Decrease in rate of first competent services experience parenting skills prevent abuse or neglect by parents time victims. li.e. family resource circumstances that and caregivers related to: Decrease in rate of first and support, parent impact their ability to Improve access nurturing and attachment time perpetrators. education. mutual provide for children's to formal/in knowledge of parenting and of support, home basic physical and child and youth development formal resources PERMANENCY visiting, respite care, socioemotional parental resilience information and Support the social connections needs.
-These risk Children have referral). factors increase for needs of concrete support for parents permanency and stability families experiencing individuals with social-emotional competence of in their living situation.
+SHORT-TERM & LONG-TERM INTERMEDIATE OUTCOMES OUTCOMES INPUTS ACTIVITIES OUTPUTS Individual and Family/ Relationships SAFETY DIRECT DIRECT Levels Numbers served Underlying Provide support Increase in the number of families' Children are protected through the conditions: for parents needs assessed and connected to from abuse and neglect. continuum of All families have needed services within their own Children are maintained preventive, family inherent strengths Promote the communities in their own homes. centered, culturally but they also development of Increase in protective factors to Decrease in rate of first competent services prevent abuse or neglect by parents experience parenting skills time victims. (i.e. family resource and caregivers related to: circumstances that Decrease in rate of first and support, parent nurturing and attachment impact their ability to Improve access time perpetrators. education, mutual provide for children's to formal/in knowledge of parenting and of support, home basic physical and formal resources child and youth development PERMANENCY visiting, respite care, socioemotional parental resilience information and needs.
+These risk Support the social connections Children have referral). factors increase for needs of concrete support for parents permanency and stability families experiencing individuals with social-emotional competence of in their living situation.
 Number of parents geographic or social disabilities children.
 The continuity of family involved with isolation, economic Decrease in risk factors associated relationships and program planning challenges, limited Commit to with reasons for service. connections is preserved and evaluation. education or parent for children. employment, leadership and Community Level inexperience with engagement Increase in the availability of WELL-BEING INDIRECT positive parenting, or appropriate evidence-based and A public-private physical or mental evidence-informed programs.
-Families have enhanced network of health issues.
-Increase in number of agencies capacity to provide for prevention and family developing and implementing their children's needs.
+Families have enhanced network of Increase in number of agencies health issues. capacity to provide for prevention and family developing and implementing their children's needs.
 INDIRECT support programs.
-Target Population: action plans to incorporate parent Children's educational, Support All families, especially involvement. physical and mental networks of Number of funding those at risk for abuse Increase in coordination across health needs are met. coordinated mechanisms that or neglect. prevention, child welfare and other Children have resources blend Federal, State, child and family service systems (i.e. opportunities for healthy local and private substance abuse, mental health.
-Resources: social and emotional Maximize and funds. domestic violence, education, early CAPTA.
-Title II development. leverage funding childhood, disability).
-Youth make a successful, for prevention Numbers reached Federal CBCAP Increase and expansion of self-sufficient transition through public funding, other Statewide networks of family to adulthood.
+Target Population: action plans to incorporate parent Children's educational, Support All families, especially involvement. physical and mental networks of Number of funding those at risk for abuse Increase in coordination across health needs are met. coordinated mechanisms that or neglect. prevention, child welfare and other Children have resources blend Federal, State, child and family service systems (i.e. opportunities for healthy local and private substance abuse, mental health, Resources: social and emotional Maximize and funds.
+CAPTA, Title II domestic violence, education, early development. leverage funding childhood, disability).
+Youth make a successful, Numbers reached for prevention Federal CBCAP Increase and expansion of self-sufficient transition through public Statewide networks of family funding, other to adulthood.
 Conduct public awareness and Federal funds and support and prevention programs.
 Diversity of families is awareness and education.
 State and local Increase in the use of a continuum embraced and supported. education matching funds to of evaluation approaches Number of advocacy support prevention implemented.
 CONTINUOUS IMPROVEMENT Advocate for activities. efforts.
-Development of a culture of systemic change Societal Level continuous improvement in Number of self-Increase in private, State and the strengthening of families Ongoing assessment, peer Federal funding for prevention and and the prevention of abuse assessment and review, evaluation family support. and neglect.
+Development of a culture of systemic change Societal Level continuous improvement in Number of self-Increase in private, State and the strengthening of families Ongoing assessment, peer Federal funding for prevention and and the prevention of abuse assessment and review, evaluation family support. and neglect. evaluation and quality assurance Increase in public understanding efforts.